2 Chainz: Early life

 2 Chainz was born Tauheed Epps in College Park, Georgia.
 He attended North Clayton High School, where he played basketball and graduated second in his class.
 While in high school, he dealt marijuana and was arrested for felony cocaine possession when he was 15 years old.

 College basketball career

-He later attended Alabama State University on a scholarship, and played on its basketball team from 1995 to 1997.
+He later attended Alabama State University on a scholarship and played on its basketball team from 1996 to 1997.

-When asked by Rolling Stone about longstanding rumors that he had graduated from Alabama State with a 4.0 GPA, which had been widely reported on many sources including Wikipedia, 2 Chainz said: "Don't believe anything on Wack-ipedia.
+Rolling Stone asked 2 Chainz about longstanding rumors, widely reported by many sources, including Wikipedia, that he had graduated from Alabama State with a 4.0 GPA.
+He replied, "Don't believe anything on Wack-ipedia.
 There's a lot of false stuff on there, to the point that every time I try to fix one thing, something else comes out."
 In fact, he transferred to Virginia State University due to circumstances he was reluctant to speak about.
 "I got into some trouble, went somewhere else, and came back.
 But I graduated, and that's that.
 That was then," he said.